 Caroline’s frame bears no hindrance on his vertical explosiveness.
 Caroline thrives in the paint as a two-foot leaper, and has shown more than adequate bounce off of one foot, as well.
 His powerful base provides a foundation of a functional second jump, which has been a prominent catalyst of Caroline’s offensive rebounding prowess throughout his career.
 Caroline is able to quickly shift his momentum and immediately spring back up to the rim to snag offensive boards at their apex and finish putbacks.

 This vertical explosiveness also serves as a functional complement to Caroline’s aforementioned strength as a finisher.
 Caroline’s ability to quickly elevate, in conjunction with his physicality, enable him to finish over longer forwards and centers.

 In the clip below, we highlight Caroline’s explosiveness in the paint as he finishes high-flying dunks, secures rebounds, and meets opposing players at the rim.

 Caroline’s archetype as strong, high-energy, versatile forward fits the mold of the current trajectory of the ever-evolving modern NBA forward.
 He has made tangible leaps as a prospect in the holes in his game previously identified by NBA scouts this past offseason.
-Despite being a longshot as a potential draftee, Caroline is a viable candidate to earn a two-way contract.
-If he continues on a positive development curve, Caroline has a very real chance of eventually working his way onto an NBA roster, especially if his improvement from deep proves sustainable as a knock-down threat on corner threes.
+Despite being a longshot as a potential draftee, Caroline projects to ink an Exhibit-10 deal with a chance to be converted to a Two-Way Contract if he shows out in Vegas.
+If he continues on a positive development curve, Caroline has a chance of eventually working his way onto an NBA roster, especially if his improvement from deep proves sustainable as a knock-down threat on corner threes.

 *Stats courtesy of Synergy Sports and Sports-Reference.com